cytokineking/FreeBindCraft/README.md

 *   **OpenMM Relaxation:** Structural relaxation uses an OpenMM-based protocol instead of PyRosetta's FastRelax.
 This includes structure preparation with PDBFixer, ramped backbone restraints, OBC2 implicit solvation, an additional short-range repulsive term to mitigate clashes, and short MD "shakes" for early stages.
 This function is GPU-accelerated and typically is 2-4x faster than the CPU-based FastRelax, depending on the platform.
 *   **Shape Complementarity (SC):** Replaced with an open-source implementation via `sc-rs` when available.
 See `sc-rs` project: [https://github.com/cytokineking/sc-rs](https://github.com/cytokineking/sc-rs).
 The results of sc-rs are nearly identical to the same calculations performed by PyRosetta.
-*   **SASA Calculations:** Surface area and derived metrics are computed using [FreeSASA](https://github.com/mittinatten/freesasa) (if installed) or a Biopython Shrake–Rupley fallback.
+*   **SASA Calculations:** Surface area and derived metrics are computed using [FreeSASA](https://github.com/mittinatten/freesasa) or a Biopython Shrake–Rupley fallback.
 These values align closely with the PyRosetta-derived values.
 *   **Interface Residues and Alignment:** Uses Biopython-based routines for interface residue identification, RMSD, and PDB alignment.

 **Important Note:** Rosetta-specific metrics that lack open-source equivalents are not computed; placeholder values are used where needed for compatibility with default filters.
 Evaluate design quality accordingly.